 Notification

-If approved, the proposed rules would become effective upon filing with the Secretary of State, approximately Jan.
-9, 2015.
-DEQ will notify affected parties by:
+The proposed rules would become effective upon filing with the Secretary of State, approximately Mar.. ??, 2015.
+DEQ would notify affected parties by:

-Mailing initial notification and other materials to facilities that potentially own or operate a boiler, stationary internal combustion engine, commercial or industrial solid waste incinerator, and/or hospital, medical or infectious waste incinerator
+Mailing initial notification and other materials to facilities that potentially own or operate a boiler, stationary internal combustion engine, commercial or industrial solid waste incinerator, or hospital, medical or infectious waste incinerator